RETURN TO WORK AND VOCATIONAL REHABILITATION PROGRAMS PLAN 2 & 3

 (3) Achievement or aptitude test data;

-(4) Permanent limitations due to the injury or disease;
+(4) Permanent limitations due to the disability;

 (5) An analysis of the Member’s Transferable Skills;